Beyond Perceptual Distance: Discrepancy Assessment on Deep Representation for Out-of-Distribution Detection with Diffusion Model: Conclusion and discussion

-The limitation of this work can lie in the computation costs in generating the synthesis $\bm{\hat x}$ via the DM, which is yet also a common limitation of DM-based methods.
-One could mitigate this issue by introducing more advanced techniques for efficient diffusion models, such as lightweight model checkpoints and faster sampling schedules.
+The limitation of this work can lie in the computation costs in generating the synthesis $\bm{\hat x}$ via the diffusion model, which is though also a common limitation of DM-based methods.
+We provide a detailed analysis into the computational overhead of {\ours} in Appendix \ref{app:sec:compute-overhead}.
+One could mitigate this issue by introducing advanced acceleration techniques for diffusion models, such as lightweight model checkpoints and faster sampling schedules.